 In this post, four dog owners share their tips for helping their dogs with extreme fireworks or thunder anxiety.

-For this post, I asked dog owners how they manage their dogs’ fears, because sometimes you just can’t make their fears go away.
+I asked four dog owners how they manage their dogs’ fears, because sometimes you just can’t make their fears go away.

-I hope this post can be helpful to others who have extremely fearful dogs.
+I hope this post is helpful to others who have extremely fearful dogs.
+Please share this post if it will help a dog you know.

 How do you manage your dog’s extreme fear of fireworks or thunder?